tkn-tub/ns3-gym/src/wave/doc/wave.rst

 The current module provides two helpers to create two kinds of NetDevice.
 The first is an object of WifiNetDevice (802.11p device) which mainly contains class ``ns3::OcbWifiMac`` to enable OCB mode.
-The second is an object of WaveNetDevice (WAVE device) which contains addtional classes ``ns3::ChannelScheduler``, ``ns3::ChannelManager``, ``ns3::ChannelCoordinator`` and ``ns3::VsaManager`` to support multi-channel operation mode.
+The second is an object of WaveNetDevice (WAVE device) which contains additional classes ``ns3::ChannelScheduler``, ``ns3::ChannelManager``, ``ns3::ChannelCoordinator`` and ``ns3::VsaManager`` to support multi-channel operation mode.
 The reason to provide a special 802.11p